-Based on the actual increases in divisional pre-tax profit over the prior year base amount, Messr.
-John F. Wilson earned 12.8 percent of his salary.
+Based on the actual increases in divisional pre-tax profit over the prior year base amount, Eugene A. Iarocci earned 16.9 percent of his salary.

-Messr.
-John F. Wilson has a component of his bonus under the Cash Incentive Plan based on his divisional pre-tax profit before corporate overhead to plan, for which he is eligible to earn bonus of between 10 and 20 percent of his annual salary.
-The minimum growth in divisional pre-tax profit to earn a bonus under this element of the Cash Incentive Plan for 2012 was set at a level that the Company believes was moderately difficult to achieve.
-Actual performance resulted in bonus of 18.4 percent of salary for Messr.
-John F. Wilson
+Eugene A. Iarocci has a component of his bonus under the Cash Incentive Plan based on his divisional pre-tax profit before corporate overhead to plan, for which he is eligible to earn bonus of between 5 and 20 percent of his annual salary.
+The minimum growth in divisional pre-tax profit to earn a bonus under this element of the Cash Incentive Plan for 2014 was set at a level that the Company believes was moderately difficult to achieve.
+Actual performance resulted in bonus of 20 percent of salary for Eugene A. Iarocci.

-Messrs.
-Harry J. Cynkus and Eugene A. Iarocci also participate in the Home Office Bonus Plan.
-Under this plan, the participants may receive a bonus of up to 5 percent of their respective annual salary for achievement of the participant's budgeted expense goal (which the Company does not consider a material part of the Company's compensation of its executive officers) and 5 percent of annual salary for achievement of qualitative and subjective internal customer service survey results.
-Messrs.
-Harry J. Cynkus and Eugene A. Iarocci each received 5 percent of their respective annual salary as a bonus for the budgeted expense component of the Home Office Bonus Plan.
-In addition, Messr.
-Harry J. Cynkus received 3.75 percent and Messr.
-Eugene A. Iarocci received 3.55 percent of their respective annual salary for the internal customer service survey component of that bonus plan.
+Harry J. Cynkus also participates in the Home Office Bonus Plan.
+Under this plan, the participant may receive a bonus of up to 5 percent of his annual salary for achievement of his home office department expense plan (which the Company does not consider a material part of the Company's compensation of its executive officers) and 5 percent of annual salary for achievement of qualitative and subjective internal customer service survey results.
+Harry J. Cynkus received 5 percent of his annual salary as a bonus for the budgeted expense component of the Home Office Bonus Plan and 3.75 percent of his annual salary for the internal customer service survey component of that bonus plan.
 Historically, the expense goal components of the bonus plan have been achieved and 75 percent of the internal customer service survey component of the bonus plan has been achieved.